 For starters, we’ve covered everything you need to know about how cryptocurrency works.
 However, you will also need to understand that despite having a fixed supply, cryptocurrencies, especially Bitcoin, have always fluctuated in price throughout their lifetimes.

 That said, instead of impulsive buys or FOMO (the fear of missing out), cryptocurrency should only be considered by those individuals willing to face a reasonable degree of risk.
-Despite this, your return on investment should be profitable in the long run as businesses continue to develop and adapt digital assets.

 How to Buy Crypto in 5 Steps

 So, you’ve decided you want to get into cryptocurrencies, but you’re unsure where to begin or how to buy crypto.
 Please don’t fret, as most beginners find themselves in this situation.
 As a result of the tremendous growth within the digital assets market, it has become increasingly challenging to navigate the crypto universe, let alone find an ideal starting point.

 Although it may appear confusing, we’ve simplified the process into five simple steps so you can buy your first slice of crypto without getting overwhelmed.

 Step 1: Select a Crypto Exchange or Broker

 When buying crypto, the first step is deciding which platform you wish to use.
 The two most frequently used providers are crypto exchanges and crypto brokers.